nation3/agreements-app/docs/README.md

 Having a big DAO intervening in all disputes is not efficient at all.
 Furthermore, it removes some advantages of this proposal, such as keeping terms private as long as possible.

-The DAO will appoint a set of jurors to compose the Court, and they will enter an agreement with considerable collateral to be punished in case they misbehave in their duties.
+The DAO will appoint a set of Jurors to compose the Court, and they will enter an agreement with considerable collateral to be punished in case they misbehave in their duties.

 We can think about Jurors as delegates of arbitration power.
 They will need to reach a consensus threshold to submit any dispute resolution and they will be accountable to the DAO when required.